My Quiet Kitchen

 Place one layer on a stand or serving dish, and spread about ½ cup vegan yogurt on top.

-spreading yogurt on one layer of french toast
+spreading yogurt on one layer of french toast.

 Arrange assorted berries around the perimeter and evenly through the center.
 The berries will act like pedestals to hold up the next cake layers.
-This creates enough space between the layers for a dramatic cake-like effect, and lets you see glimpses of colorful berries peeking through.

-arranging berries on the first layer
+arranging berries on the first layer.

 Repeat the process, placing the second layer of French toast and topping it with yogurt and berries.